4 Simple Things You Can Buy on Amazon to Boost Your Mood

 Becoming more mindful—paying attention to moments as you live them rather than ruminating about the past or fretting about the future—will help boost your happiness levels both in the moment and at the end of the day, suggests a study published in 2018 in the Journal of Personality and Social Psychology.

 Practice being right here, right now by making meditation a daily habit.
 Even starting the morning with five minutes of breathing in bed counts.
+Although it’s not necessary, meditation pillows may make you more comfortable.

 Another meditation tip from Lyons: Use a meditation cushion or pillow to make seated reflections more comfortable and welcoming.